 Relaxation Breathing is one of the first exercises that I teach my patients to stabilize their nervous system and optimize their recovery.
-In my physical therapy continuing education courses on dizziness, vertigo, imbalance and yoga, I include instruction on breathing techniques that my patients have found most beneficial.
+In my physical therapy continuing education courses on dizziness, vertigo, imbalance and preventing falls, I include instruction on breathing techniques that my patients have found most beneficial.

 I have found that patients who use exercises on awareness of breathing, or mindful breathing exercises to stabilize their nervous system tend to enjoy better outcomes and more relief from their undesirable symptoms.